 Who needs to audition for the school of music?

-Any student seeking a four-year Baccalaureate degree in Music Education (MUED.BME), Musical Arts (MUAR.BA), or Music Performance (MUSP.BM), must audition and be accepted into the music program.
+Any student seeking a four-year Baccalaureate degree in Music Education (MUED.BME) must audition and be accepted into the music program.

 Yes!
-We encourage you to visit ABU’s campus, attend classes and rehearsals, and take a free private lesson in preparation for your audition.
+We encourage you to visit AB’s campus, attend classes and rehearsals, and take a free private lesson in preparation for your audition.
 You can chat with faculty and students, eat in the school dining hall, or spend a night in a residence hall.
-Call the Admissions Office at (800) 263-1549 to make arrangements for your campus visit.
+Call the Admissions Office at (800) 263.1549 to make arrangements for your campus visit.

 Is there something I need to submit before my audition?

 As part of the admission process to the School of Music, please submit the Prospective Music Major Questionnaire.
-The form is available at http://ABU.edu/node/858 and can be submitted electronically.
-(Contact the Admissions Office at (800) 263-1549 if you need help submitting the form electronically or if you wish to receive a paper copy through the mail.)
+(Contact the Admissions Office at (800) 263.1549 if you need help submitting the form electronically or if you wish to receive a paper copy through the mail.)

 What if I have questions about affordability?